 Frequently Asked Questions

-Both Kada Prasad and Aata Halwa are one and the same thing.
-When served in Gurudwara as Kada Prasad, this halwa gets a divine taste as it’s made with much love and devotion.
-That taste is very difficult to replicate at home but this recipe is very close.
+When served in Gurudwara as kada prasad, this halwa gets a divine taste as it’s made with much love and devotion.

-At Gurudwaras, they make their own flour and grind it coarsely.
-While at home, we use the wheat flour that is used to make chapatis.
-To make Gurudwara style kada prasad, add some daliya (broken wheat) to a food processor and grind it to make fine semolina-like flour.
+At Gurudwaras, they make their flour and grind it coarsely.
+While at home, we use the wheat flour used to make chapatis.
+To make Gurudwara-style kada prasad, add some daliya (broken wheat) to a food processor and grind it to make fine semolina-like flour.
 Use this flour to make the halwa.

-Yes, you can use unsalted butter in place of ghee but the taste and texture of the halwa will differ.
+Yes, you can use unsalted butter instead of ghee, but the taste and texture of the halwa will differ.
 It tastes the best when made in ghee.

 Serving Suggestions

 Serve Atta Halwa hot or at room temperature as dessert after your Indian meals.
-My favorite way of serving this halwa is with Poori and Aloo Matar Curry or Sookha Kala Chana.
+My favorite way of serving this halwa is with Poori, Aloo Matar Curry, or Sookha Kala Chana.

-In North Indian homes, whole wheat flour halwa is popularly made for a rich and wholesome breakfast, especially during winters.
+In North Indian homes, whole wheat flour halwa is popularly made for a rich and wholesome breakfast, especially during winter.

 Storage Suggestions